b-crawl/bcrawl/README.md

   - v1.11.3: Transmuters start with a potion of lignification.
   - v1.11.3: Skalds start with a scroll of fear.
   - v1.11.6: Conjurers have Irradiate instead of Dazzling Spray.
+  - v1.11.7: Enchanters start with a scroll of fog.
+  - v1.11.7: Wanderers start with significantly more spells on average.

 #### Features
   - All items are automatically identified if the player has a rune.